-My name is Rebecca Patterson and as I write this today I am 19 years old.
+My name is Rebecca Patterson and I am 22 years old.
+Diagnosed at the age of 19.
 My life was so full of fun and my dream of being a hairdresser had endless prospects.
-I embarked on leaving my family/friends and home town of Rockhampton to complete a two-year course in hairdressing at the Brisbane School of Hairdressing and I had been gifted with a part time job, working three days a week in hairdressing.
+I embarked on leaving my family/friends and home town of Rockhampton to complete a two year course in hairdressing at the Brisbane school of Hairdressing and I had been gifted with a part time job, working three days a week in hairdressing.
 I was loving every part of being an 18-year-old and living life to its fullest.
 Twelve hour days didn’t bother me as I was achieving my dreams of doing what I had always wanted to do.

 Three years after first experiencing this intense pain I then woke one day to inexplicably having no voice.
 I didn’t have the flu or an infection, I just woke up with no voice.
 I could still talk with a husky voice and this went on for a week before my symptoms got worse.
 I was then admitted to Emergency Department of the Prince Charles Hospital approximately twice a week, still with no answers apart from that I was suffering from pericarditis and laryngitis and to just go home and rest.

 After four weeks with my symptoms (shortness of breath and severe chest pain) only getting worse, being, I was referred onto Dr Fiene, a heart and lung specialist in Brisbane who would not only be my doctor but also someone who would persist until he had found the answers that my family and I were looking for.
 At this stage I was told that I was too unwell to work or continue with college.
 I visited Dr Fiene weekly for over three months, and underwent many tests including ECGs, spirometry testing, different blood tests, and day surgeries where Dr Fiene looked into my lungs and throat to find out anything he possibly could.